RAF HARROWBEER

 Airfield Walks

-The Harrowbeer Interest Group are happy to take groups on guided walks of the airfield at weekends and on summer evenings.
-These must be booked in advance by emailing us on the usual address. (see contact page)
+The RAF Harrowbeer Interest Group are happy to take groups on guided walks of the airfield at weekends, Bank Holidays and on Summer evenings.
+These must be booked in advance by emailing us on the usual address, (see contact page).
+We also give occasional 'public' walks and these are advertised in advance via posters and the local press.
+We will normally open the Dispersal Bay for visitors on these occasions and by prior arrangement, Michael Hayes will open the RAF Harrowbeer Archive's Museum in Knightstone Tea Rooms.

 Recommended clothing will of course depend on the weather, and you should prepare as for any walk on the moors.
-Generally though, as long as you have comfortable footwear (which obviously needs to be waterproof in bad weather) and showerproof clothing you will be fine.
-Rain/hail/snow doesn't usually deter us either - if you want to walk, so do we!
+Generally though, as long as you have comfortable footwear (which obviously needs to be waterproof in bad weather) and showerproof clothing, you will be fine.
+Rain/snow doesn't usually deter us either, if you want to walk, so do we!